drduh/YubiKey-Guide/README.md

 gpg --list-key
 ```

-The fingerprint is used to create the three Subkeys for signing, authentication and encryption.
+The fingerprint is used to create the three Subkeys for encryption, signing and authentication operations.

 Use a one or several year expiration for Subkeys - they can be renewed using the Certify key, see [rotating keys](#rotating-keys).